kkots/ggxrd_hitbox_overlay_2211/README.md

 Each project should have its own separate README.md.

-The `libpng` series of projects is an outside repository that we depend on that I had to modify, so it's not included as a git submodule, but copied directly into the mod's sources.
-The reason I had to modify some of it was because I needed to retarget its Visual Studio projects since I didn't have the older build tools.
+The `libpng` series of projects is an outside repository that we depend on.
+The reason reason this is a fork and not the original repository is because I needed to retarget its Visual Studio projects since I didn't have the older build tools.

 `imgui` is an outside project that we depend on, it's included in this mod as a git submodule.
 Please do not modify anything there and try not to update it using git fetch or git pull, unless you're ready to make corresponding changes in our mod.

 `detours` is Microsoft Detours library, also included as a git submodule.
+The reason this is a fork and not the original repository is because I needed to remove samples from compilation: the were giving troubles to some people.

 `zlib` is a compression library needed for libpng.
-Unlike libpng, it *is* included as a git submodule here.
+It is included as a git submodule here.
 Please also refrain from modifying it.

 The dependency projects are better described in [Development dependencies](#development-dependencies).